Value-Based Pricing Strategies to Boost Growth

 2. A brand’s value does not have to be a part of the value-based pricing calculation: Remember that a marketer should put a dollar amount on the differentiated features that add value.
 So maybe it’s something you can do faster by X%, or guarantee longer-lasting results for, or provide a fool-proof growth plan based on a playbook that’s worked well with most of your clients in the past.

-3. Value-based pricing won’t work if competitors don’t reasonably price their product or service: You can’t completely ignore your competition’s pricing and treat the value-based pricing model as your main strategy to grow your business.
+3. Value-based pricing won’t work if competitors don’t reasonably price their product or service: You can’t completely ignore your competition’s pricing and treat the value-based pricing model as your main strategy to grow your digital marketing agency.
 Competitors’ pricing can influence how valuable consumers perceive a product to be.
 If your competitors are charging much lower than your calculations and offer pretty much the same service, it will be hard to justify your higher prices.
 You’ll have to determine how you want to differentiate and whether it’s enough for the customer to pay higher.

 The 5 advantages of value based pricing